 How is TVUS performed?

 A transvaginal ultrasound exam is in some ways similar to a regular gynecologic exam.
-Typically, the patient’s feet rest in stirrups as the radiologic technologist gently inserts the lubricated transducer (which is smaller than the speculum used for Pap tests) two or three inches into the vagina to obtain images.
+Typically, the patient’s feet rest in stirrups on the examination table as the radiologic technologist gently inserts the lubricated transducer (which is smaller than the speculum used for Pap tests) two or three inches into the vagina to obtain images.
 Sometimes, the patient is directed to drink water prior to the exam because a full or partially full bladder can help the technologist obtain clearer images of some structures.
 The entire exam usually takes 15–30 minutes.

 For some TVUS assessments, called sonohysterograms or saline infusion sonograms, saline solution is introduced into the uterine cavity through a small, flexible catheter, allowing for clearer imaging of the uterine lining.
 Ultrasound images are taken both before and after the saline solution is introduced.
 This procedure is not performed during pregnancy but can be helpful in identifying the cause of repeated miscarriages, infertility, or abnormal bleeding.